mmdjavi/mmdjavi.github.io/essays/introduction.md

   - MIS
 ---

-*Going into university, I never planned to major in Management Information Systems*
+*Going into university, I never planned to major in Management Information Systems.*

 When I was in high school, my mother suggested I took a STEM related course as one of my electives.
 Initially, I did not like the idea of this as I was afraid of trying something new.
 The STEM course I took was actually similar to a coding class.
 The first week of school seemed overwhelming and scary from all the assignments, guidelines, and expectations of the class.
 However, over time I started to like coding.
 In my first year, I learned coding languages such as HTML, CSS, and Javascript.
 Needless to say, I took all 4 years of different coding classes throughout high school.